-Serving as host club for the 2022 Homecoming will be the Lincoln Motor Car Foundation.
+Serving as the host will be the Lincoln and Continental Owners Club.
 The Foundation board is comprised of individuals from the four major Lincoln clubs—the Lincoln Owners Club, the Lincoln-Zephyr Owners Club, the Lincoln and Continental Owners Club and the Road Race Lincoln Register.

 “This is the year to bring your Classic Lincoln to the Homecoming,” said David Schultz, chairman of the Lincoln Motor Car Foundation.
 “We encourage Lincoln owners to bring their cars in any condition—restored, original, partially restored or somewhere in-between.
 We want to see Lincolns on display.”